nvk/webdownloader/README.md

 ### 3. Markdown Export
 Generates a single markdown file with all content, along with an 'images' folder containing the downloaded images.
 This provides a clean, readable format for content-focused websites, stripping away complex styling and JavaScript.

+### 4. Page-Only Mode
+Downloads only the specified page and its resources (CSS, JavaScript, images) without following any links to other pages.
+This is useful when you want just a specific article or page rather than an entire website.

 ## License